marblestation/vim-complex-sensible/README.md

 # complex-sensible.vim

-A vim configuration adapted to my workflow (to be automatically loaded with [Vim-Plug](https://github.com/junegunn/vim-plug)).
+A vim configuration adapted to my workflow.
+The plugin can be automatically loaded with [Vim-Plug](https://github.com/junegunn/vim-plug)), together with other plugins, as shown in the vimrc file.